Gilmore v. Jones, et al.

 November 13, 2018

-District court will hear oral argument on motion to dismiss
+District court hears oral argument on motion to dismiss